Mookie Betts Player Props: Dodgers vs. Blue Jays

-The Los Angeles Dodgers and Mookie Betts (.476 slugging percentage over his past 10 games, including two homers), battle starting pitcher Jose Berrios and the Toronto Blue Jays at Dodger Stadium, Monday at 10:10 PM ET.
+Mookie Betts, with a slugging percentage of .419 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers against the Toronto Blue Jays, with Chris Bassitt on the hill, July 25 at 10:10 PM ET.

-In his previous game, he went 1-for-4 with a double against the Rangers.
+In his previous game he had a one-hit showing (1-for-5) against the Blue Jays.

 Mookie Betts Game Info & Props vs. the Blue Jays